Maguire Energy Institute Honors Two Prominent Energy Leaders

 The Maguire Energy Institute Pioneer Award was first presented in 2011.
 Three iconic Texas oilmen were honored that year, including retired oil and gas executive John Harbin, who served as CEO of two different energy companies and chairman of the third one.
 Louis A. Beecherl, Jr., former chairman and president of the Texas Oil & Gas Corporation (which eventually merged with U.S. Steel Corporation) and William P. Clements, Jr., who co-founded Southeastern Drilling Company Inc. (SEDCO) and eventually served two nonconsecutive terms as Texas governor, were both honored posthumously.
 Edwin L. Cox, who spent his career in oil and gas exploration and became the benefactor of the Cox School in 1978, received the Pioneer Award in 2012.
 Forrest Hoglund, retired chairman and CEO of EOG Resources and current chairman and CEO of SeaOne Holdings LLC, was the fifth legendary industry figure to receive the honor.
 Legendary Texas oilman T. Boone Pickens became the sixth Pioneer Award recipient in 2018.
 In 2019, the Maguire Institute presented two iconic oil industry entrepreneurs and longtime supporters of SMU with the Pioneer Award: Bobby B. Lyle, founder and chairman of Lyco Holdings Incorporated, and Cary Maguire, chair and president of Maguire Oil Company and Maguire Energy Company.

 The L. Frank Pitts Energy Leadership Award was created in 2010 to honor the legacy of Texas oilman and independent oil and natural gas producer L. Frank Pitts, who participated in the drilling of more than 3,000 wells over almost seven decades.
 The late oilman served as a member of the Maguire Energy Institute Advisory Board.
-Pitts' daughter, SMU alumna Linda Pitts Custard (BA '60, EMBA '99), is a former member of the SMU Board of Trustees, and she serves on the Award Event Committee for the Pitts Energy Leadership Award Luncheon.
+Pitts' daughter, SMU alumna Linda Pitts Custard (BA '60, EMBA '99), is a former member of the SMU Board of Trustees.
+She serves on the Award Event Committee for the Pitts Energy Leadership Award Luncheon, as does her husband, Bill Custard, president and CEO of Dallas Production Inc. and a member of the Cox School Executive Board.

 The annual Pitts Energy Leadership Award event raises funds to support the Maguire Energy Institute, named in honor of oilman and co-founder Cary M. Maguire, as well as the Pitts Energy Leadership Scholarship for BBA and MBA students with degree concentrations in energy.
 A portion of the proceeds raised by this year's event will help support the educational goals of two SMU Cox students.